MirzaLeka/JavaScript-Land/README.md

 This repository is public and encourages forking with other users to contribute to open source by helping others learn tough topics of JavaScript.

+For nearly every lesson there is a #Useful links file where you'll find more detailed docs regarding the topic, as well as videos that will explain to you how things work.
+I'm also adding coding challenges which can be found in Challenges directory.

+### Contributions

 If you'd like to contribute, please do, but please, please, please, **don't** change code in files I created.
 If you don't like my code or you think I made a mistake, please write your own code in your own **file**.
 The reason why I asking you to make your own files, instead of editing the existing ones is because I initially wrote this code to help myself learn in way I can understand it.
-I'm also adding coding challenges which can be found in folders directory.

-One last important thing to say is that lessons are not connected.
+One last important thing to say is that lessons are **not** connected.
 There is no **start** script.
 If you see any scripts in *package.json* file, these are not connected to one project, but rather spread across multiple lessons and used where needed.

-With that out of the way, I wish you happy coding moments.
+With that out of the way, I wish you happy coding.
 Now let's look at the topics I intend to cover in this repository.

 ### Lessons: